mmclaughlin87/march-madness-historical-perfomance/README.md

 ![png](output_22_0.png)

 This subset was defined as matchups that occur less than every four years on average.
-To eliminate outliers, the matchups also must have occurred at least three times since 1985.
+To eliminate extreme outliers, the matchups also must have occurred at least three times since 1985.
 From this subset, the four matchups with the most drastic deviation from expected upset percentage are:

 ### 2 seed vs 5 seed
 - 4 total games